 Georgia - Cambridge College is authorized under the Nonpublic Postsecondary Educational Institutions Act of 1990.
 The College meets the requirements of the Nonpublic Postsecondary Education Commission to offer selected programs in the state of Georgia.

 Programs of Study for New Students

-Professional Advancement Programs for Educators
+Master of Education - Professional Advancement Programs for Educators

-Autism Specialist Instructional Technology Teaching Skills & Methodologies
+Instructional Technology Psychological Studies Teaching Skills & Methodologies